Foxley Group of Parish Councils

 Members of the Foxley Group of Parish Councils

 All council members roles are voluntary and offer their time and service free of charge.
-In the interest of openness, all councillors are required to complete a Declaration of Registrable Interests.
-To see each councillor's form, click on their name below.
+In the interest of openness, all councillors are required to complete a Declaration of Registrable Interests which can be found on the Herefordshire Council web site using the button below.

 Clerk to the Parish Council